dineshmk12/Fujitsu_code_test/README.md

 Change the SRC_DIR varible value in Main.py as where the csv2json diretory placed if you stored the directory csv2json in 'D:/' then SRC_DIR = 'D:/'

+Run :
-Run : python Main.py D:/dir/file.csv
+step1: >>> python Main.py D:/dir/file.csv
+step2: >>> Please enter the path to save json files: D:/local